fmxsh/fmxsh/README.md

 I do not know github very well.

+I use AI for a lot, but I do not use that thing called "Cursor".
+I do write the conceptual stuff myself, but I use AI for boilerplate and stuff that would be too time consuming.
+I also like fresh air and outdoor activities.
 ### Guide for submissions

 If submitting anything, please, be aware I may hit the wrong buttons before getting experienced with GitHub.